MolotovCherry/kmagick/README.md

 If there is a low-level error/crash, this library will catch it and throw a java runtime exception instead of fatally crashing the JVM (which is what would normally happen if it was C!).
 Additionally, nearly all the functions in here, if they encounter a problem, will throw a related exception type (e.g. `PixelWandException`, `MagickWandException`, etc) along with a helpful human readable message.
 You should probably be careful to check for these just in case something makes your code fail.

-If there is a panick (a `crash` in Rust terms), please submit an issue along with reproducible steps so I can fix it.
+If there is a panic (a `crash` in Rust terms), please submit an issue along with reproducible steps so I can fix it.
 Unfortunately due to limitations the message might be a little cryptic, but provide as much info as you can (along with reproducible steps).

 I (currently?) have no control if the C code segfaults your project.
 Sorry.
 If there is one, that's an ImageMagick bug and you should report it to them instead.